Suzaku Kururugi: Nightmare of Nunnally

-In the manga spin-off series, Suzaku's appearance is changed slightly.
-Some parts of his hair are down, and his eye color is blue instead of green.
-Both his knight outfit and his pilot outfit are also customized with a blue samurai arm gauntlet.
-Suzaku also owns his own Ōkatana with a custom Britannian hilt.

-Suzaku first appeared in chapter 7 of the manga series, and has received approval from Schneizel for Euphemia to have Suzaku as her knight.
-In the manga, Suzaku is shown to have an ability to sense the power of other people with Geass.
+In the manga spin-off series, Suzaku first appeared in chapter 7 of the manga series, and has received approval from Schneizel for Euphemia to have Suzaku as her knight.
 When Suzaku first fought against Lelouch as Zero in his Lancelot Knightmare Frame, Lelouch noticed that his powers are negated, hinting that Suzaku might have another ability.
-This is further hinted in chapter 14, when he meets Alice; she notes it is impossible for anyone to sneak up on her, and when she shakes his hand, she notes later that she felt a chill.
-However, Suzaku doesn't appear to be aware of this, or indeed of Alice's abilities.
 In Chapter 13, it is revealed that in this timeline, Suzaku did not kill his father; C.C. did in order to protect Lelouch and Nunnally.
 Later, Suzaku is revealed to be a being known as a 'Wired' a being who can access the power of Eden Vital without entering into a Geass Contract and thus having the qualifications to become a 'Demon King' like Zero, but was shocked when the identity of Zero was revealed to be Lelouch.

 After the Mark Nemo pilot was captured, Suzaku was approached by Lelouch, who was shocked when he revealed the pilot was Nunnally and had no choice but to help him, and later passed the information to Euphemia.
 Suzaku, along with Lelouch as Zero, arrived on time to stop Nunnally from being executed by her other brother, Rolo Vi Britannia, on Euphemia's orders and proceeds to fight Rolo and his knight, Anya Alstreim, only to be defeated by Anya's Tristan Knightmare Frame.
 After Alice flees with Nunnally and Emperor Charles zi Britannia declares the Holy Nation of Eden Vital, Suzaku is arrested along with Euphemia, Cornelia as well as his comrades Guilford, Lloyd and Cecile.
 He is rescued by Zero and, despite his mistrust, helps him make Euphemia the Empress of Britannia.
 Having lost his original Lancelot, Suzaku deploys the Lancelot Albion with Zero in his Gawain against the Emperor's Knights of Rounds (who are revealed to be undead zombies).
 Suzaku and his Albion are almost defeated, but are saved by Charles' defeat.
 At the end of the series, Suzaku remains as Euphemia's knight and the two of them meet Lelouch for the last time when he appeared to them in Euphemia's office to bid farewell.